 Over the past decade, there has been an overwhelming rise in the number of girls and young women reporting emotional distress, mental health issues/disorders, self-loathing and feeling unloved, according to the CDC as well as psychiatric journals.

-High school and college girls are predisposed to unhealthy comparisons among their peers.
+High school and college women are predisposed to unhealthy comparisons among their peers.
 A common thread of insecurity erupts as hormones change.
-However, today’s girls experience twice as much anxiety, depression and mental health problems as girls going through The Great Depression, according to the annual Minnesota Multiphasic Personality Inventory.
+However, today’s girls experience twice as much anxiety, depression and mental health problems as girls during The Great Depression, according to the annual Minnesota Multiphasic Personality Inventory.

 Alcohol and Binge Drinking in Women